nightroman/FarNet/trunk/RightWords/Readme.txt

 - [Ignore] - ignores the word once;
 - [Ignore All] - ignores the word in the current session;
 - [Add to Dictionary] - adds the word to the user dictionary (see below).

-*) Highlighting (editor)
-Turns highlighting of misspelled word on/off.
-Highlighting is turned on for some files automatically, see the settings.

 *) Thesaurus
 Prompts to enter a word and shows the list of available meanings and synonyms